Title Loans: Definitions, Risks And How They Work

 How Much Do Title Loans Cost?

-A major drawback of title loans is how much they can cost you in interest rates and fees.
+A major drawback of title loans is how much they can cost in interest rates and fees.

 Most title lenders will charge a 25% monthly rate for the loan, amounting to an annual percentage rate (APR) of about 300%.
 If you can’t repay the loan in 30 days and have to roll the loan over into the next month, you’ll be charged an additional 25% of your loan amount as a finance fee.
 So if you borrow $1,000, that’s an additional $250 for the loan.
 If you have to roll over the loan, that’s another $250, making your balance $1,500.